 Generally, the Company evaluates performance of the operating groups based on the groups' operating income and net third party sales excluding precious metal content.
+The Company considers sales excluding precious metal content as the appropriate sales measurement due to the fluctuations of precious metal prices and due to the fact that the precious metal content is largely a pass-through to customers and has minimal effect on earnings.

-The following tables set forth information about the Company's operating groups for the quarters ended March 31, 2005 and 2004:
+The following tables set forth information about the Company's operating groups for the quarters and six month periods ended June 30, 2005 and 2004: